 Fig.1 The seasonal rhythms in Northwestern Europe.
 Vata is blue, Pitta is orange and Kapha is green.

-So, autumn and early winter are dominated by Vata Dosha (functional force), which has the following qualities: dry, rough, cold, mobile, transparent, subtle, clear.
+As said above, autumn and early winter are dominated by Vata, which you can recognise by the following qualities: dry, cold, mobile, rough, transparent, subtle, clear.

 Therefore, in this season, people who suffer from Vata-related disorders may notice their symptoms flare up.
-These include general and specific aches and pain, bloating, constipation, indigestion, insomnia, anxiety, panic attacks, fatigue, depression, eczema, skin rashes (especially dry types) and so forth.
+These include different aches and pain, bloating, constipation, indigestion, insomnia, anxiety, panic attacks, fatigue, depression, eczema, skin rashes (especially dry types) and so forth.

 What can you do to support yourself during the Vata season?

-Vata is a mobile Dosha, which means that it can easily get out of balance.
-It is especially important to provide your body and mind some support during this period in order to minimise the potentially deleterious effects of Vata aggravation.
+Vata is mobile, which means that it can easily get out of balance.
+It is important to provide your body and mind some support during this period in order to minimise deleterious effects of Vata aggravation.

 As we know, like increases like and opposite decreases opposite.
-So, in order to counteract the increase of Vata Dosha that inevitably happens at this time of the year, the following steps are advised:
+Therefore, in order to counteract the increase of Vata qualities that inevitably happens at this time of the year, the following steps can be taken:

-- Eat warm food, reduce or eliminate raw food.
+- Eating warm food, significantly reducing or eliminating raw food.
 The best foods for Vata season are thick nourishing soups and stews.

-- When cooking, use small amounts of warming spices like cinnamon, ginger (fresh), cloves, turmeric, pepper, asafoetida, rosemary, thyme etc.
+- Using small amounts of warming spices like cinnamon, ginger (fresh), cloves, turmeric, pepper, asafoetida, rosemary, thyme etc.

-- Avoid cold drinks, take warm or hot water during and between meals.
+- Avoiding cold drinks, taking warm or hot water during and between meals.

-- Minimise stimulants like coffee and strong tea, they do increase Vata significantly.
+- Minimising stimulants like coffee and strong tea, they do increase Vata significantly.

-- Work towards establishing a daily routine: try to go to bed, wake up and have meals at more or less the same times.
+- Working towards establishing a daily routine: going to bed, waking up and having meals at more or less the same times.
 Regularity decreases Vata.

-- Oil treatments efficiently counteract the dry quality of Vata Dosha.
-Perform regular abhyanga (oil application all over the body followed by a hot shower or bath) help a lot during the Vata-season.
-You can also try our professional Ayurvedic massage if you are in the area.
+- Oil treatments efficiently counteract dry, light and cold qualities of Vata.
+Performing regular abhyanga (application of oil all over the body followed by a hot shower or bath) help a lot during the Vata-season.
+You can also use our professional Ayurvedic massage services if you are in the area.

-- Keep your extremities warm (feet, hands, ears, etc).
-Protect yourself from cold winds and draughts.
+- Keeping your extremities warm (feet, hands, ears, etc).
+Protecting yourself from cold winds and draughts.

-- Go for walks, even if the weather is not pleasant.
+- Going for walks, even if the weather is not pleasant.
 This allows the body to more quickly adjust to the new season.
-Don’t forget the warm clothes!

-On a side note, a few words about apples as autumn is also the season of apples, and there is quite a variety of those over here.
+On a side note, a few words about apples as autumn is also the season of his wonderful fruit.
 There is one annoying thing about apples: when eaten raw, they can seriously aggravate Vata and cause bloating, abdominal pain, or indigestion, especially if eaten in the evening.
 Or, sometimes, they can be irritating to the gums because they are too sour.
 Some people can also be allergic to raw apples.
 Yes, raw apples are cold and light (just like most raw fruit and veg!) and they do increase Vata.
 The good news is that cooked apples pacify Vata very well.
 They can be used for baking apple pies, crumbles, cooked with sugar, salt, spices and ghee (or butter) and then pureed, or simply baked.
 One of my favourites is kompot – a very easy to make tasty nutritious drink that is popular in Eastern Europe (it is different from what is known here as compote).
 Just wash and chop 6-8 apples, place them in 1,5-2.0 l saucepan, add water and 1-2 tb sp of any sugar that you use.
 Bring to a boil, then simmer for 10 minutes and leave to cool down.
 If you like you can add spices like cinnamon or cardamom while cooking.